How to Become a Flight Medic: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 - 3-5 years as the lead paramedic with a high call-volume EMS ground service

 - Advanced Cardiovascular Life Support, Pediatric Advanced Life Support, Pre-Hospital Trauma Life Support experience

 - Neonatal Resuscitation Program

-- Certifications such as the FP-C or CCP-C (typically required within 2 years of initial hire)
+- Certifications such as the FP-C or CCP-C (typically required within two years of initial hire)

 - Critical care classes such as the CCEMTP by UMBC.

 EMTs interested in a career as a flight paramedic will first need to go through paramedic training and certification.
-This includes 1,200+ hours of training in addition to EMT training, which can take one to two years to complete.
+This includes 1,200+ hours of training and their EMT training, which can take one to two years to complete.

 (Click here to learn how to become a paramedic).

-- You do not have a fear of heights or flying
+- You have no fear of heights or flying

 - You do not get motion sickness